1956 United States presidential election

 Eisenhower slightly improved on his 1952 majorities in both the popular and electoral vote.
 He increased his 1952 gains among Democrats, especially Northern and Midwestern white ethnic groups and city-dwelling and suburban White Southerners.
 Surprisingly, Eisenhower narrowly lost Missouri, a bellwether state for most of the 20th century, and which had voted for him in 1952; at the same time he carried Kentucky, Louisiana, and West Virginia, which had voted against him in the previous election.
-Eisenhower was the first Republican presidential candidate to win Louisiana, and by extension any Deep South state, since 1876.
+Eisenhower was the first Republican presidential candidate to win Louisiana, or any Deep South state for that matter, since 1876.

-This was the sixth and most recent rematch of an American presidential election, (Note: It was widely expected that 2024 would also be a rematch, with Donald Trump and Joe Biden becoming presumptive nominees by early March, but Biden withdrew from the race in July before being officially nominated at the Democratic National Convention.) and the second time (after 1900) that the incumbent won a rematch.
+This was the sixth and most recent rematch of an American presidential election, and the second time (after 1900) that the incumbent won a rematch.
 This was the last election before term limits established by the Twenty-second Amendment to the United States Constitution, which first applied to Eisenhower, became effective.
-This was the last presidential election before the admissions of Alaska and Hawaii in 1959, as well as the final presidential election in which a major party candidate was born in the 19th century.
+This was the last presidential election before the admissions of Alaska and Hawaii in 1959, as well as the final presidential election in which the major party candidates were not both born in the 20th century.
 Eisenhower's victory was the first for an incumbent Republican president since 1924, and he became the first Republican to serve two full terms since Ulysses S. Grant in 1869–1877.
 (Note: Theodore Roosevelt and Calvin Coolidge were elected for their second term in 1904 and 1924, respectively, but for their first full term since their first term were partial.
 William McKinley was elected for a second full term in 1900 but was assassinated six months into it.)
+In contrast, Stevenson became the last major party presidential candidate to be unsuccessful in more than one election.